sherv035/kernza_data_wrangle/dw_kernza_project/lysimeter_QAQC_findings.md

 it reached the lysimeter depth.

 ### Recommended handling
-Retain these values — they are real measurements representing genuine leaching events.
+Retain these values because they are real measurements representing genuine leaching events.
 Flag in analysis as high-leaching events.
 Note that they drive the high within-treatment variance that contributes to non-significant ANOVA results.